bkrpub/EngineRoom/README.markdown

   For an example see [AFCache](https://github.com/artifacts/AFCache), a feature-rich embeddable HTTP cache for iOS and OSX applications.
-  The feature is still steaming, you may have to check out the "bip" branch.
+  The embed feature is still steaming from the presses.
+  To use it with AFCache, checkout AFCache and EngineRoom at the same directory level, use a shared build directory, drag the AFCache Project into your project and then proceed as described under "Usage" but use the AFCache-EngineRoom target.

 ## Usage